Sahara frog: History of naming

+Evolution

+The Sahara frog belongs to the genus Pelophylax, which is widely distributed across Eurasia, and genetic analysis has revealed that it is more closely related to the European members of this genus than to any of the east Asian species.
+In particular, its closest living relative is the Perez's frog (P. perezi) found on the Iberian Peninsula and in southern France.
+A study published in 2024 found that the lineages of these two species diverged approximately either 16 million years ago (during the end of the Burdigalian age of the Miocene) or 5.3 million years ago (during the Zanclean age of the Pliocene).
+The former time estimate coincides with the Betic Crisis (when sea level rise and saline lakes fragmented the Iberian Peninsula), while the latter coincides with the end of the Messinian salinity crisis (when the Mediterranean Sea dried up), suggesting that one of these events triggered the divergence of the two lineages.
+The following cladogram shows the position of the Sahara frog among its closest living relatives according to Dufresnes et al. (2024):

 Description

 The Sahara frog is a large species, an exceptional female from Morocco having a snout-to-vent length of 104.5 mm.
 It is sometimes confused with Perez's frog (Pelophylax perezi), and the published description may be partially of that species.
 The head is as wide as it is long, the snout is oval and the eyes have horizontal pupils.
 Males have a pair of vocal sacs on the throat.
 A ridge connects the nostrils and upper eyelids and continues to the groin, separating the back from the flanks.
 The hind feet are webbed.
 The colour is variable, being reported as green, brown or mixed, sometimes with darker spots.
 Some frogs have a yellowish or greenish line along the spine.
 The legs are always spotted or barred.

 Distribution and habitat

 The Sahara frog is native to North Africa where its range includes Western Sahara, Morocco, Algeria, Tunisia, Libya and Egypt.
 It is aquatic and found in and near streams, oasis pools, irrigation canals, lakes, and other water bodies.